olekscode/Booklet-ASimpleMemoryGame/Chapters/BuildingUI.md

 Bloc lets us decide the geometry we want to give to our elements, it could be a circle, a triangle or a rounded rectangle for example, you can check available geometries by looking at subclasses of `BlElementGeometry`.
 We can also add a png as we will show later.

-We can start giving a circle shape to our element, we will need to use the `geometry:` message and give a `BlCircleGeometry` as a parameter.
+We can start giving a circle shape to our element, we will need to use the `geometry:` message and give a `BlCircleGeometry` as an argument.
 You should obtain an inspector as shown in Figure *@InspectingCirclePink@*.

 ```
 MGCardElement >> initialize